companieshouse/DARr/bookdown/_book/19-bookdown.md

 # Bookdown Reference

-The following chapters show examples for how Bookdown works for authoring documentation.
+The following chapters show how Bookdown works for authoring documentation.